ibm-cloud-docs/cloud-databases/hosting-models.md

 ## Provisioning
 {: #hosting-models-provisioning}

 To provision a {{site.data.keyword.databases-for}} service instance, select your **hosting type** from either Shared Compute or Isolated Compute.
+{: ui}

-On the CLI, API, or Terraform, add a new `host_flavor` parameter.
+To provision a {{site.data.keyword.databases-for}} service instance, add a new `host_flavor` parameter.
 This parameter allows you to select either Shared Compute (`multitenant`) or Isolated Compute via assigning the parameter value for the requested Isolated instance size.
 Note that because Isolated Compute sizes implicitly include both CPU and RAM allocations, CPU and RAM sizes should not be provided with an Isolated Compute request.
+{: cli}

+To provision a {{site.data.keyword.databases-for}} service instance, add a new `host_flavor` parameter.
+This parameter allows you to select either Shared Compute (`multitenant`) or Isolated Compute via assigning the parameter value for the requested Isolated instance size.
+Note that because Isolated Compute sizes implicitly include both CPU and RAM allocations, CPU and RAM sizes should not be provided with an Isolated Compute request.
+{: api}

+To provision a {{site.data.keyword.databases-for}} service instance, add a new `host_flavor` parameter.
+This parameter allows you to select either Shared Compute (`multitenant`) or Isolated Compute via assigning the parameter value for the requested Isolated instance size.
+Note that because Isolated Compute sizes implicitly include both CPU and RAM allocations, CPU and RAM sizes should not be provided with an Isolated Compute request.
+{: terraform}

 For more detailed instructions, see your [database specific page](https://cloud.ibm.com/docs/cloud-databases?topic=cloud-databases-getting-started-cdb-provision-instance&interface=ui).